 Armstrong Phaeton – World’s first hybrid car

-Even though hybrid cars have been more in the spotlight during the last decades, it does not mean that the idea of building a car using alternative power sources couldn’t have been born centuries ago.
+Even though hybrid cars have been in the spotlight during the last decades, the idea of building a car using alternative power sources was born centuries ago.
 In fact, not only had that idea been already present among many car manufacturers and young car designers, but it became a reality in 1896, with the creation of Armstrong Phaeton.
-Harry E. Day developed the gasoline-electric hybrid.
-And the Armstrong Company assembled it later for the Roger Mechanical Carriage Company.

 The world’s first hybrid car could be fueled by gas, electricity, or a combination of the two.
 Considered as a great invention by Dey, the Armstrong Phaeton was designed from an all-new perspective and was way ahead of its time.

-Here are some of the characteristics of 1896 Armstrong Phaeton Gasoline Electric Hybrid:
+Here are some of the characteristics of the 1896 Armstrong Phaeton Gasoline Electric Hybrid:

 - 6500cc Opposed, twin-cylinder gasoline engine with dynamo wound flywheel